 Despite the difficult and uncertain economic climate, the College is confident that, working with our local partners, we can serve employers with the highly skilled talent that they need and play an increasingly important and exciting part regenerating our local and regional economy.

-We would like to congratulate and thank our students, staff and governors for what has been another amazingly successful year for the College.
+We would like to congratulate and thank our students, staff and governors for what has been another highly successful and rewarding year for the College.